lucienmakutano/go-socket.io/README.md

 ## FAQ

-Popular questions about this repository:
+Thses are some of the popular questions about this repository:

 - Does this library supported socket.io version 2?
     - No, but if you want to, you can help to do it.
 Join us in community chat Telegram